OmarHedeya95/knowledge-wizard-plugin/Readme.md

 ## Market Research Demo
 You just input the name of the indsutry and you get a detailed market research along with resources

+PS: Sometimes the market research won't work.
+For this problem you should open the edge browser, login Bing Chat and just have one conversation (this is needed to verify yourself)!

 ![screen-gif](./gifs/market_map.gif)
 </details>